wp248/wp248-maintain-system/README.md

 ```

-## APACHE2 ONLY - WARNING THIS is NOT NGINX setup
+## APACHE2 ONLY - WARNING this is NOT NGINX setup

 ```
 sudo cp -Rf ~/wp248-maintain-system-master/bitnami-stack/APACHE2/opt/* /opt/